 Truffle Parmesan Dressing:

-- Place the sliced kale in a large salad bowl.
-Using your hands, massage the kale (sounds silly, but it works!) lightly with your hands.
-It should wilt slightly and become almost silky.
-This step will make it much more enjoyable to eat when raw.
+Place the sliced kale in a large salad bowl.
+Using your hands, massage the kale lightly with your hands.
+It should wilt slightly and become almost silky in texture.
+This softens the kale and makes it much more enjoyable to eat raw.
 Add the shaved broccoli and Brussels sprouts to the bowl.
 Set aside.

-- In a medium mixing bowl, whisk the egg yolks.
-Using a knife, mash the garlic cloves and anchovy fillets with the side of your knife until they form a paste.
+Prepare the Dressing: In a medium mixing bowl, whisk the egg yolks.
+Using a knife, mash the garlic cloves and anchovy fillets (sprinkle with a generous pinch of salt) with the side of your knife repeatedly until they form a paste.
 Add the garlic-anchovy paste to the mixing bowl, along with the Dijon mustard and lemon juice.
 Whisk all of the ingredients together.
-Slowly pour in the grapeseed (or vegetable) oil, whisking continuously with your other hand, until the ingredients are emulsified.
-Whisk in the white truffle oil, if using.
-Add the finely grated parmigiano-reggiano cheese and season to taste with salt and pepper.
+Slowly pour in the oil (in small droplets at first, then a very thin stream), whisking continuously with your other hand, until the dressing is smooth and emulsified.
+Whisk in the white truffle oil.
+Add the finely grated parmigiano-reggiano cheese and season the dressing to taste with salt and pepper.

-- Dress the vegetables with the truffle-parmesan dressing and toss until they are evenly dressed (you will most likely use all of the dressing).
-Serve the salad and garnish with shavings or finely grated parmigiano-reggiano cheese.
+Dress the shaved salad mixture with the truffle-parmesan dressing and toss until evenly dressed (you will most likely use all of the dressing).
+Serve the salad and garnish with finely grated parmigiano-reggiano cheese.

 Tips for Success: